-LA Sanitation and City Plants can assist getting trees planted in your neighborhood.
-You can also plant trees yourself, but you will need to obtain the proper permits first, get the concrete cut (if this is needed), purchase a tree or trees, get them tagged by the City and then plant it/them on your own (which is totally doable).
+LA Sanitation and City Plants can help you get trees planted in your neighborhood.
+You can also plant trees yourself, in which case you will need to obtain a permit, get the concrete cut (if needed) and get your trees tagged before planting them.
+The City's Urban Forestry Division webpage is also a great resource.

 LA Sanitation & Environment's Tree Planting Program